||Environment and Society

 or victim) as well as the possible management tasks that students

 may encounter in professional employment.
 Students are required

 to complete workplace and facility audits, create program

 |Prerequisite: ESOH 315 or permission of instructor

-toxicity assessment to characterize risk using a case-study
+of toxicity and exposure assessment to characterize risk.

-approach.
-The student will apply these principles to
+The student will apply these principles to toxicants and

-contaminants and exposure routes at a site selected with the
+exposure routes at a site selected with the instructor's approval.

 ||Threat and Vulnerability Assessment and Management